New York Olympic Athletic Club football team

 The New York Olympic Athletic Club football team was an early semi-professional football team based in New York City.
-The team was founded by club owner, Roderick McMahon and is best remembered for playing in the 1903 World Series of Football.
-During the series, the Olympic A.C. defeated the Knickerbocker Athletic Club by a hard-fought score of 6-0 at Madison Square Garden.
+The team was founded by club owner, Roderick McMahon.
+In 1903, it won a local championship tournament featuring clubs from Greater New York City, held at Madison Square Garden at the same time as the 1903 World Series of Football.
+The team defeated the Mohawk Athletic Club 12–0 in the championship game.